renatoryu/renatoryu/readme.md

 <p>
   Hi 👋, I'm Renato!
 A passionate Programmer student from Brazil.

-  - 🌱 I'm currently studying systems analysis and development at FATEC-SP/>
+  - 🌱 I'm currently studying systems analysis and development at FATEC-SP

   - 🔭 I am looking for a job opportunity.
 </p>